betaWeb/splitR/README.md

 # splitR
-A NodeJS app to split video into parts
+A NodeJS app to split a video into parts.